opensvc/docs.opensvc.com/source/agent.template.disk.gce.conf.rst

 	;stop_requires =

 	#
-	# keyword:       sync_nodes_requires
-	# ----------------------------------------------------------------------------
-	#  required:     False
-	#  provisioning: False
-	#  default:
-	#  candidates:   None
-	#  depends:      None
-	#  scopable:     True
-	#
-	#  desc:  A whitespace-separated list of conditions to meet to accept running
-	#         a 'sync_nodes' action.
-A condition is expressed as
-	#         <rid>(<state>,...).
-If states are omitted, 'up,stdby up' is used as
-	#         the default expected states.
-	#
-	;sync_nodes_requires =

-	#
-	# keyword:       sync_drp_requires
-	# ----------------------------------------------------------------------------
-	#  required:     False
-	#  provisioning: False
-	#  default:
-	#  candidates:   None
-	#  depends:      None
-	#  scopable:     True
-	#
-	#  desc:  A whitespace-separated list of conditions to meet to accept running
-	#         a 'sync_drp' action.
-A condition is expressed as <rid>(<state>,...).
-	#         If states are omitted, 'up,stdby up' is used as the default expected
-	#         states.
-	#
-	;sync_drp_requires =

-	#
-	# keyword:       sync_update_requires
-	# ----------------------------------------------------------------------------
-	#  required:     False
-	#  provisioning: False
-	#  default:
-	#  candidates:   None
-	#  depends:      None
-	#  scopable:     True
-	#
-	#  desc:  A whitespace-separated list of conditions to meet to accept running
-	#         a 'sync_update' action.
-A condition is expressed as
-	#         <rid>(<state>,...).
-If states are omitted, 'up,stdby up' is used as
-	#         the default expected states.
-	#
-	;sync_update_requires =

-	#
-	# keyword:       sync_break_requires
-	# ----------------------------------------------------------------------------
-	#  required:     False
-	#  provisioning: False
-	#  default:
-	#  candidates:   None
-	#  depends:      None
-	#  scopable:     True
-	#
-	#  desc:  A whitespace-separated list of conditions to meet to accept running
-	#         a 'sync_break' action.
-A condition is expressed as
-	#         <rid>(<state>,...).
-If states are omitted, 'up,stdby up' is used as
-	#         the default expected states.
-	#
-	;sync_break_requires =

-	#
-	# keyword:       sync_resync_requires
-	# ----------------------------------------------------------------------------
-	#  required:     False
-	#  provisioning: False
-	#  default:
-	#  candidates:   None
-	#  depends:      None
-	#  scopable:     True
-	#
-	#  desc:  A whitespace-separated list of conditions to meet to accept running
-	#         a 'sync_resync' action.
-A condition is expressed as
-	#         <rid>(<state>,...).
-If states are omitted, 'up,stdby up' is used as
-	#         the default expected states.
-	#
-	;sync_resync_requires =

-	#
-	# keyword:       run_requires
-	# ----------------------------------------------------------------------------
-	#  required:     False
-	#  provisioning: False
-	#  default:
-	#  candidates:   None
-	#  depends:      None
-	#  scopable:     True
-	#
-	#  desc:  A whitespace-separated list of conditions to meet to accept running
-	#         a 'run' action.
-A condition is expressed as <rid>(<state>,...).
-If
-	#         states are omitted, 'up,stdby up' is used as the default expected
-	#         states.
-	#
-	;run_requires =

-	#
 	# keyword:          scsireserv
 	# ----------------------------------------------------------------------------
+	#  scopable:        False
 	#  required:        False
 	#  provisioning:    False
 	#  default:         False
+	#  inheritance:     leaf > head
+	#  scope order:     specific > generic
 	#  candidates:      True | False
-	#  depends:      None
-	#  scopable:     False
+	#  convert:         boolean
 	#
 	#  desc:  If set to 'true', OpenSVC will try to acquire a type-5 (write
 	#         exclusive, registrant only) scsi3 persistent reservation on every
-	#         path to disks of every disk group attached to this service.
-Existing
+	#         path to every disks held by this resource.
+Existing reservations are
-	#         reservations are preempted to not block service start-up.
-If the
+	#         preempted to not block service start-up.
+If the start-up was not
-	#         start-up was not legitimate the data are still protected from being
+	#         legitimate the data are still protected from being written over from
-	#         written over from both nodes.
-If set to 'false' or not set,
+	#         both nodes.
+If set to 'false' or not set, 'scsireserv' can be
-	#         'scsireserv' can be activated on a per-resource basis.
+	#         activated on a per-resource basis.
 	#
 	;scsireserv = False